garfieldnate/kengdic/README.md

     * add primary key (I'm pretty sure that would be good; there are already indices, though)
     * export to sqlite

-* `kengdic_2011.sql`:
+* `kengdic_2011.tsv`:

     * Do something about entries with no definition
-    * Look for other issues with the database

-Information may be incomplete, as I am still exploring and documenting the contents of this repository.
+Information may be incomplete, as we are still exploring and documenting the contents of this repository.
 Any contributions to information about this content would be much appreciated.